 |

-Double Room Type Installments
+Double Room Type Installments:

 If you have been offered aid and are otherwise eligible, your funds will be paid on the dates listed below.
 Awards made after the main payment dates listed below will be paid as part of a supplemental payment which we process weekly.